lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 **RPretribution** _(19-Aug-18 02:57 PM)_

-> Yeah, well I bet you can’t fit an entire machine gun in your pockets.
+> Yeah, well I bet you can't fit an entire machine gun in your pockets.

 _Garrick takes out a balloon submachine gun from his pockets._

-> That’s unrelated to the ghost thing.
+> That's unrelated to the ghost thing.

 **PlasmaPerson** _(19-Aug-18 02:57 PM)_